Laryngitis Treatment – My Experience with Speech Therapy

-Hey there, for those of you that aren’t aware, I have been suffering with chronic laryngitis since May and was referred to an ear, nose and throat specialist.
-Which is why things have been so quiet around here(!) and probably will be for the foreseeable future.
+Hey there, for those of you that aren’t aware, I have been suffering from chronic laryngitis since May and was referred to an ear, nose and throat specialist.
+Which is why things have been so quiet around here lately(!) and probably will be for the foreseeable future.
 As well as seeing a specialist, my doctor has also recently referred me to speech therapy.

-So far I’ve been using the cup of tea or hot water and it is helping to lubricate my throat.
+So far I’ve been using the cup of tea or hot water and it is certainly helping to lubricate my throat.
 The more lubricated my throat is the easier talking properly again is becoming.

 When your muscles (especially those in your neck) are tense it can affect your voice box.
 So it is important to try and stay relaxed.
 However, that may be.
 For me, I love a relaxing bubble bath or light yoga, but for you, this may be another form of exercise or self-care.

 Along with laryngitis, we also discussed any psychological factors that may have caused my loss of speech such as selective mutism or psychogenic voice disorders.
 She explained that if you’re scared or angry this can cause strain on your vocal cords… Have you ever wanted to say something but decided not too?
 Commonly referred to as “biting your tongue” – this can cause strain.

 Does anyone have experience with speech therapy sessions?
 Or laryngitis treatments?
 Let me know in the comments. 🙂